bellerophons-pegasus/CORIANDER/README.md

 This resulted in the second [page with a chord diagram](https://bellerophons-pegasus.github.io/CORIANDER/chord.html) as centre piece.
 The chart is based on the co-occurrences of keywords in the courses, i.e. if e.g. "Linked Open Data" and "Computer Science" are used together in a course, the co-occurrence count is increased.

 The default view displays all keywords, but for the sake of clarity only shows the five most frequent co-occurrences for each keyword.
 The available checkboxes and the slider allow for customisation.

+Note that XXX
+ausführlicher erläutern-> A fading arc end indicates the connection is not in the counterpart's top x.

 ## How To
 1. Clone this repository